don1989/AgGridDemo/ag-grid-demo/README.md

 # AgGridDemo

-## To reproduce the flashing row issue:
+## Scenario for flashing rows with different colours based on data:

 Open up the project in Visual Studio Code